Research networks that received support 2020-2021

 HERO- den högre utbildningen som forskningsobjekt

 Given the enormous expansion of higher education in recent decades and its increasing strategic significance in society, it is surprising that relatively little research has been conducted in this field in Sweden.
 HERO investigates questions regarding the organisation and governance of education, its social structures, and the foundations for the university as an idea.
-The network gathers researchers and PhD students from Social Science, Business Studies, Education Studies, History of Ideas and Philosophy.
+The network gathers researchers from Political Science, Business Studies, Education Studies, History of Ideas, and Philosophy.
+The network has twice been awarded support from CIRCUS between 2017-2020.
+Since 2021, HERO is its own research center, Centrum för högre utbildning och forskning som studieobjekt (HERO).

 Studies on Education, Migration and Segregation (EMS)